-Revenues from services rendered are recognized in the statement of profit or loss in proportion with the transaction completion rate at the report date for long-term contracts.
+Revenues from services rendered are recognized in the statement of income of income in proportion with the transaction completion rate at the report date for long-term contracts.
 The completion rate is assessed by reference to the surveys about the work completed.
 Revenues from other short-term services are recognized when the service is provided.